Naturopathic Doctors Need Your Support

 In 2022 the AMA spent more than $21 million on lobbying

 Why is the American Medical Association (AMA) fighting against other health care providers being able, qualified, and willing to join in the fight for America’s health?
 That’s a good question.
 The AMA is one of the largest sources of lobbying expenditure in the United States.
-Since 1998, the AMA has spent between just under $15 million and almost $23 million annually on federal lobbying.
-In 2022, the AMA spent over $21 million on federal lobbying, the seventh most of any organization in the U.S.
+In 2022, the AMA spent over $21 million on federal lobbying, the seventh most of any organization in the U.S. Is it to improve access to healthcare?
+Or is it something else…?

 Read this interesting article, written by Linn Wheeling, an employee of the American Association of Naturopathic Physicians, as she explores the effort by AMA to shut out other licensed, registered, qualified, and monitored healthcare workers from entering the healthcare arena in order to provide healthcare options to a deserving public.